kanthorlabs/kanthorq/website/docs/003-concepts/007-subscriber.md

 #### The Fulfilling Flow

-9. We get event records based on the list of tasks we have received (task contains `event_id`)
+- Retrieve event records based on the list of tasks received (each task contains an `event_id`).
-10. We receive event records then perform our handler execution logic.
+- Execute handler logic for each event record.

 ### The Updating Workflow

-After finished your works, you need to report back to the Subscriber what state of a task should be updated to.
-For example, there are two main states you want the Subscriber to update: `Completed` and `Retryable` for succeed task and error task respectively.
-But there are some situation you don't want to let error task to be retried, so you want to mark that task as `Cancelled`
+After processing tasks, you must report back to the **Subscriber** to update the task state.
+Typically, there are two main states to update:

+- `Completed`: For successfully processed tasks.
+- `Retryable`: For tasks that failed but can be retried.

+There is one state to update is `Discarded`.
+It happens when a task fails too many times and is no longer eligible for retries.

+In some cases, you may want to mark a task as `Cancelled` if it should not be retried after encountering an error.

 :::tip

-Checkout our definition about [Task State](./005-task.md#task-state) to see how many state do we have and what categories they are.
+Refer to the [Task State](./005-task.md#task-state) documentation for a detailed breakdown of states and categories.

 :::